 How To Make a Fairy Garden: See how to make fairy houses out of birdhouses and decorate with small plant, moss, a mini clothes line and items from the miniature store.

-These are one of the sweetest projects I’ve ever made, and I was so excited about doing them.
-We made one for each of my little girls, and one for me so I won’t turn into the bossy mom who controls the craft project by making very strong suggestions to her kids about colour and placement choices…I’m sure you can’t relate.
-They were so cute, that I even made one for my own mom and her garden!
+These Fairy Gardens are one of the sweetest projects I’ve ever made, and I was so excited about doing them.
+We made one for each of my little girls.
+I also made one just for me so I won’t turn into the bossy mom who controls the craft project by making very strong suggestions to her kids about colour and placement choices…I’m sure you can’t relate. 😉 They were so cute, that I even made one for my own mom and her garden!

-I have heard of and even seen fairy gardens in the past and thought they were cute, but didn’t like that they were hard to see in a flower boarder garden, and often became grown over.
+I have heard of and even seen fairy gardens in the past and thought they were cute.
+I didn’t like though that they were hard to see in a flower boarder garden, and often became grown over.
 That problem was amazingly solved when I saw a version at Pink and Green Mama, where they made the garden in a container.
 Perfect for the deck, where it can be easily played with and admired.
 (Just don’t touch Mommy’s!)

 I decided to use dollar store bird houses for the fairy houses themselves.
-I wanted them to look more like fairy houses, so I sawed off the bird perch and replaced it with a fairy door, made out of a small sawed off piece of a paint stick.
+We wanted them to look more like fairy houses, so the first thing we did was saw off the bird perch and replace it with a fairy door.
+The doors are made out of a small sawed off piece of a paint stir stick.

-I nailed the little paint stick door on with a small finishing nail, and left the nail protruding slightly to look like a little door knob.
-I also removed the eye hook from the top, and I replaced them with small flags made out of a wooden skewer and a piece of ribbon sewn on.
+After sawing and sanding them smooth, I nailed the little paint stick door on with a small finishing nail, and left the nail protruding slightly to look like a little door knob.
+We also removed the eye hook from the top, and I replaced them with small flags made out of a wooden skewer and a piece of ribbon sewn on.